TomatenKuchenDEV/docs/docs/counting.md

 If the current run is reset if a user edits their message *and* changes it's number or add normal text while chatting is disabled.

 ## Allow chat
-Wether after the number normal text is allowed: "42 Hello :D"
+Whether after the number normal text is allowed: "42 Hello :D"

 ## Use webhooks
 If webhooks should be used.
 Prevents message editing and deleting.
 Requires Manage Webhooks permission.

 ## Use reactions
-Wether the bot should react on correct counting messages.
+Whether the bot should react on correct counting messages.
 Disabled if "Use webhooks" is enabled.

 Reacts with "✅" and "☑" on every correct message.
 Reactions on special numbers, e.g. 42 and 100, can only be disabled by removing the Add Reactions permission from the bot.